Updated: 11/04/2017 by Computer Hope

 4. Linux command, see the link command page for additional information about this command.

-Back link, Deep link, Hard link, Hotlinking, Hotspot, Internet terms, Link farming, Linkjacking, Permalink, Pingback, Reciprocal link, Symbolic link, Warm link
+Back link, Cross-reference, Deep link, Hard link, Hotlinking, Hotspot, Internet terms, Link farming, Linkjacking, Permalink, Pingback, Reciprocal link, Symbolic link, Warm link